 In this example, an IT administrator at a data center must plan for an increase in workloads as more staff is hired.
 To evaluate whether additional workloads can be added to existing virtual infrastructure, the administrator runs a what-if scenario using an actual VM as the workload.

 The administrator must have credentials for operating vRealize Operations Cloud and managing vCenter Server objects.

-- The administrator clicks
+- From the left menu, the administrator clicks

 The What-If Analysis screen appears.

 - Clicks Add VMS in the Workload Planning: Traditional pane.